beloglazov/openstack-centos-kvm-glusterfs/doc/src/tutorial.md

 IBM System x3200 M3 servers have been used as *compute hosts*, i.e. for hosting VM instances.

 Due to specifics of our setup, the only one machine connected to public network and the Internet is one of the IBM System x3200 M3 servers.
-This server is refereed to as the *bridge*.
-The bridge is connected to the public network via the eth0 network interface.
+This server is refereed to as the *gateway*.
+The gateway is connected to the public network via the eth0 network interface.

 All the machines are connected into a local network through the Netgear FS116 network switch.
 The compute hosts are connected to the local network via their eth1 network interfaces.
 The controller is connected to the local network through its eth0 interface.
-The bridge performs Network Address Translation (NAT) for the hosts in the local network to provide the access to the public network and the Internet.
+The gateway performs Network Address Translation (NAT) for the hosts in the local network to provide the access to the public network and the Internet.